 - Rocks glass

-Product tip: Not sure what kind of mezcal to use?
-Here in central Iowa we’re lucky to have more than two options.
-But If you’re fortunate enough to have a large variety to choose from, check out this article that breaks down the best and best-value mezcals on the market.
+Not sure what kind of mezcal to use?
+In some places, you’re lucky to have two options.
+But If you’re fortunate enough to have a large variety to choose from, check out this article on what is mezcal—we share our favorites.

 How to Make a Mezcal Old Fashioned